 In a piece published in Electric City, authors suggest that SOCAN has inspectors to explain the law, and they announce visits in advance to spur companies to comply.

 Unfortunately, a relationship with one entity will not protect you from violating the rights of the other entity.
 These two companies do not work together to distribute fees.
 They don't even communicate with one another.

 It is also not uncommon for a song you might want to play to have copyright holders affiliated with both companies.
 To have true protection, you will need a relationship with both companies.

 Since most shops are open to the public (that’s how one gets business, after all), it is nearly impossible to prevent an inspection.
 These people can walk right in and see if you are paying attention to the law or not.

 These companies don't just represent artists living and working in Canada.
 Instead, these companies represent a wide variety of music professionals living all across the globe.

 When music is played in Canada, it is the responsibility of the PRO to collect the fee and distribute it to the person (or people) who hold the copyright, no matter where that person was born or where that person lives now.

 This is a model that is followed all over the world, with different companies administering rights per the laws of that country.
-Most music professionals understand these laws very well, and they work hard to support the companies that provide them with the fees that support the work they do.
+Most music professionals understand these laws very well and work hard to support the companies that provide them with the fees that support their work.

 Some small business owners contact PROs directly to set up an agreement.
-They may call the companies, or they may seek them out online to pay their fees.
-But these two companies are not opposed to hiring staff to investigate evidence of businesses playing music without the permission to do so.
+They may call the companies or seek them out online to pay their fees.
+But these two companies are not opposed to hiring staff to investigate evidence of businesses playing music without permission.